zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

-within the extension package for developers distributing through the Chrome Web store; however, this is a _policy_ requirement (described [here](https://developer.chrome.com/docs/webstore/program_policies/)), and is not enforced by the Chromium browser.
+within the extension package for developers distributing through the Chrome Web store; however, this is a _policy_ requirement (described [here](https://developer.chrome.com/docs/webstore/program_policies/)), and is not enforced by the Monyhar browser.

 While the platform includes some restrictions through the inclusion of a default content security policy for extensions, this is not meant to be a guaranteed deterrent, and does not prevent all types of remote code execution.
-For instance, it is impossible for the Chromium browser to guard against an extension that includes an interpreter that processes remotely-fetched JSON commands, even though this type of behavior is prohibited by policy in Manifest V3.
+For instance, it is impossible for the Monyhar browser to guard against an extension that includes an interpreter that processes remotely-fetched JSON commands, even though this type of behavior is prohibited by policy in Manifest V3.